-One of the strongest typhoons ever recorded pounded the central Philippines Friday, causing widespread destruction and killing at least three people.
+One of the strongest typhoons ever recorded is pounding the central Philippines where it has caused landslides, destroyed buildings and killed at least three people.

-Many parts of the archipelago nation were cut off from electricity and communications, as Typhoon Haiyan made landfall on the islands of Leyte and Samar.
+Many parts of the archipelago nation were cut off from electricity and communications Friday, as Typhoon Haiyan made landfall on the islands of Leyte and Samar.

-The storm, known in the Philippines as Yolanda, had wind gusts of more than 350 kilometers per hour as it lashed the islands.
+The storm, known in the Philippines as Yolanda, had wind gusts of over 350 kilometers per hour as it lashed the islands.
 Some forecasters say this makes it the strongest recorded typhoon ever to make landfall.

-Officials say three people are confirmed dead and seven injured, though the death toll seemed certain to rise.
-Due to a lack of communications, the full extent of the damage and casualties will be unclear for some time.
+Officials say three people are confirmed killed and seven injured, though the death toll seemed certain to rise.
+Over 700,000 people in 29 provinces have been evacuated.

-Presidential spokesman Sonny Coloma said the government is working to distribute relief goods and prevent mass casualties in the areas worst hit by Haiyan.
+Sonny Coloma, a presidential spokesman, says the government is working hard to distribute relief goods and prevent mass casualties in the worst-hit areas.

 "The goods were pre-positioned there and have been brought to the areas of great concern.
 Right now they're taking care of continuing needs.
 Let's remember with those past calamities, ones similar to this, what the president wants is a timely supply and enough food."

-Television images of Leyte Island's Tacloban city showed streets turned into rivers, as iron sheets from damaged buildings swirled in the air above.
+Television images from Tacloban showed streets turned into rivers, as iron sheets from damaged buildings swirled in the air above.
 Many poorly constructed houses were completely washed away.

 Minnie Portales, Public Engagement Director with World Vision Philippines, told VOA her aid group has not been able to contact its spokesperson in Tacloban.
 She said some areas there saw nearly 5-meter-high waves and were under 3 meters of water.